-Year Summary 2017/18:
+Year Summary 2018/19:

-- 302 service requests (an increase of 40% from 2016-17) were recorded, of which 93% were actioned within the target response time of 2 working days. - 77 confirmed cases of infectious diseases were investigated in relation to food-born organisms. - 83 food samples were submitted for microbiological examination.
-This is three times more sampling than was carried out in the previous year, and the Authority had the highest sampling activity out of the 14 Lancashire Authorities. - 99% of the highest risk category of food businesses (A-D), including approved manufacturers were inspected.
-Out of a programme of 374 interventions, 371 were carried out. - Premises which were found to be 'broadly compliant' increased slightly to 95% - 13% of premises were awarded an improved hygiene rating, and 7% received a lower hygiene rating. - Of the visits carried out by the Food Safety team 57% are programmed through the national food hygiene inspection regime dictated by the Food Standards Agency.
-In addition to these visits, the team carried out an additional 285 visits, making a combined total of 656 visits.
-These additional visits consisted of sampling visits, compliance revisits, advice visits, complaint visits and rescore revisits. - The percentage of premises inspected, and the high level of compliance make it highly unlikely that this Authority will be selected for audit by the Food Standards Agency. - 3.3 We have received no complaints against the delivery of the service. - 3.4 On 1 June 2011, the National 'Food Hygiene Rating Scheme' was successfully introduced within the borough.
+- 303 service requests were recorded, of which 92.5% were actioned within the target response time of 2 working days. - 123 confirmed cases of infectious diseases were investigated in relation to food-born organisms.
+This is an increase of 60% from 2017-18. - 104 food samples were submitted for microbiological examination.
+This 25% more than the previous year. - 100% of the highest risk category of food businesses (A-C) including approved manufacturers were inspected, and 90% of categories A-D were inspected.
+Out of a programme of 330 interventions, 298 were carried out. - Premises which were found to be 'broadly compliant' remained at 95%. - 9% of premises were awarded an improved hygiene rating, and 5% received a lower hygiene rating. - Of the visits carried out by the food safety team 52% are programmed through the national food hygiene inspection regime dictated by the Food Standards Agency.
+In addition to these visits, the team carried out an additional 278 visits, making a combined total of 576 visits.
+These additional visits consisted of sampling visits, compliance revisits, advice visits, complaint visits and rescore revisits. - The percentage of premises inspected, and the high level of compliance make it highly unlikely that this Authority will be selected for audit by the Food Standards Agency. - 3.2 We have received no complaints against the delivery of the service. - 3.3 On 1 June 2011, the National 'Food Hygiene Rating Scheme' was successfully introduced within the borough.
 The scheme has been well received and has been an undoubted success.
-The ratings for food premises in Ribble Valley continue to improve and are as follows, Risk Rating 5 being best: - Risk Rating 5: 477, 4: 56, 3: 16, 2: 8, 1; 2, and 0: 1 - 3.5 Effort and resource will continue to be focused on the lowest 3 categories with the purpose to raise these premises to achieve at least 'broad compliance' and a rating of at least 3.
+The ratings for food premises in Ribble Valley continue to improve and are as follows, Risk Rating 5 being best:

+Risk Rating 5:485, 4:55, 3:13, 2:4, 1:2, and 0:0

+Effort and resource will continue to be focused on the lowest 3 categories with the purpose to raise these premises to achieve at least 'broad compliance' and a rating of at least 3.
 Poor performing premises will be reviewed by Officers at their monthly section meeting and targeted for enhanced attention, and possibly enforcement action.

-- 3.6 A copy of the Food Hygiene Intervention Programme will also be placed on the Ribble Valley Borough Council website for reference purposes in the 'Environmental Health' Section. - 3.7 It is believed to be appropriate for the programme to be submitted to the relevant Members' forum for approval to ensure local transparency and accountability.

-4 RISK ASSESSMENT

-- 4.1 The approval of this report may have the following implications: - Resources There are no immediate implications but Committee is asked to recognise the ongoing demands on the service. - Technical, Environmental and Legal There are no environmental or legal implications.
+- 3.4 A copy of the Food Hygiene Intervention Programme will also be placed on the Ribble Valley Borough Council website for reference purposes in the 'Environmental Health' section. - 3.5 It is believed to be appropriate for the programme to be submitted to the relevant Members' forum for approval to ensure local transparency and accountability. - 4 RISK ASSESSMENT - 4.1 The approval of this report may have the following implications: - Resources There are no immediate implications but Committee is asked to recognise the ongoing demands on the service. - Technical, Environmental and Legal There are no environmental or legal implications.
 Failure to provide this document contravenes The Food Standards Agency requirements and could result in an audit of the service.
 This is also an essential performance management and review document. - Political This document confirms the Council's intended service provision in relation to this important statutory function. - Reputation This document meets this Council's obligations in relation to producing an obligatory annual Food Safety Service Plan in accordance with national framework. - Equality & Diversity N/A.